The Practice of Impromptu Speeches

 In the same way, the author of Hebrews challenges us to:

-“…throw off everything that hinders and the sin which so easily entangles, and let us run with endurance the race marked out before us” (Heb 12:1).
+“…throw off everything that hinders and the sin which so easily entangles, and let us run with endurance the race marked out before us” (Hebrews 12:1).

 Paul writes to the Corinthians: